Viking Energy Network Jarrow Updates

 We also are pricing to extract water from the disused mine shafts in the area and use them as a source of heating.
 We as a collective around the globe need to stand up and take notice of what energy we use and the impact it is having on our planet.
 Not just for our future but our children and grand children’s future and generations beyond.

 Colloide has a strong base of experience in providing renewable energy solutions to the agricultural, industrial and municipal sectors.
 This experience allows us to assist a range of organisations in becoming more sustainable through lowering their carbon footprint.
-Discover our full range of innovative technologies or if you’d like to know more about the Viking Energy Network get in touch.
+Discover our full range of innovative technologies.